Our Services

 Neurological symptoms (like numbness or memory problems) are particularly important because they can become permanent if untreated.

-If you're experiencing any of these symptoms and want to understand whether they could be related to low B12 levels, Ubie offers a free AI-powered symptom checker for Vitamin B12 Deficiency that can help you assess your risk in just a few minutes.
+If you're experiencing any of these symptoms and want to understand what might be causing them, you can use Ubie's free AI-powered symptom checker to get personalized insights in just a few minutes.

 Folate works closely with vitamin B12 in red blood cell production and DNA synthesis.
 When folate levels are low, macrocytosis can also develop.